 If you want to include Terminator Peak look for a sign approximately halfway along Terminator Ridge.
 Head up for your summit experience, keeping an eye out for climbers finishing the Via Ferrata.

-The Via Ferrata Experience
+The Via Ferrata Experience at Kicking Horse

 If you’re after real adventure with regular jolts of adrenaline sign up to do one of the Via Ferrata routes.
 You have a choice of three lengths – and three levels of exposure.